Get Started with the Maps SDK for Android

 project type.

-- Go to the folder structure in the left side of Android Studio and open your resource folder located at
+- In the project explorer, open your resource folder located at

 app/res/values